Exercise Cygnus: Efforts to force release of report

-In March 2020, according to The Sunday Times, Downing Street officials found follow-up planning from Exercise Cygnus lacking, with one stating that it "never went into the operational detail".

 In late April 2020, The Observer reported that the government had been threatened with legal action over demands to publish the results of the study.
 A version of the report, classified as "Official – Sensitive", was leaked and published (with redaction of some contact details) in The Observers sister paper The Guardian on 7 May 2020.

-As of October 2020, legal action is in progress to force the Department of Health and Social Care to publish the full report and other supporting documentation related to Exercise Cygnus.

-In November 2020, Liberal Democrat MP Tim Farron submitted a written question to the Secretary of State for Health and Social Care asking whether the full findings of Exercise Cygnus will be published; no immediate answer was forthcoming.

-Moosa Qureshi

-Moosa Qureshi is a National Health Service doctor campaigning for disclosure of the results of Exercise Cygnus following the 2020 COVID-19 outbreak.
-According to Dr Qureshi, who has experience treating leukemia patients severely impacted by COVID-19, healthcare should be built on transparency and collaborative peer review.
-In April 2020, he raised more than £46,000 through crowdjustice.com for this cause.
-Dr Qureshi, represented by UK solicitor Leigh Day, filed action against Matt Hancock for withholding the reports following Exercise Cygnus.
-In response to the UK government's refusal on the grounds of inciting public fear, Dr Qureshi pursued legal action under both the Freedom of Information Act and an application for Judicial Review.
-On 28 September 2020, the Information Commissioner's Office ordered the Department of Health and Social Care to respond to Dr Qureshi's Freedom of Information request, and Matt Hancock announced publication of "the report into Exercise Cygnus" on 20 October 2020.
+Moosa Qureshi, a National Health Service doctor, began to campaign in April 2020 for disclosure of the results of Exercise Cygnus following the 2020 COVID-19 outbreak.
+According to Dr Qureshi, who has experience treating leukaemia patients severely impacted by COVID-19, healthcare should be built on transparency and collaborative peer review.
+In that month he raised more than £46,000 through crowdjustice.com for this cause.
+Qureshi, represented by UK solicitor Leigh Day, filed action against Matt Hancock for withholding the reports following Exercise Cygnus.
+In response to the UK government's refusal on the grounds of inciting public fear, Qureshi pursued legal action under both the Freedom of Information Act and an application for Judicial Review.
+On 28 September 2020, the Information Commissioner's Office ordered the Department of Health and Social Care to respond to Dr Qureshi's Freedom of Information request, and Hancock announced publication of "the report into Exercise Cygnus" on 20 October 2020.

 Following publication, and following the Department of Health's confirmation that it held no further reports evidencing the findings of Exercise Cygnus, Dr Qureshi withdrew his legal action for Judicial Review.
-However, questions were later raised about whether the Government had disclosed all relevant material, and Dr Qureshi argued that the Department of Health continued to withhold a plan for surge capacity and "refusing NHS care to large numbers of sick patients" in the event of an overwhelming pandemic.
+However, questions were later raised about whether the Government had disclosed all relevant material, and Qureshi argued that the Department of Health continued to withhold a plan for surge capacity and "refusing NHS care to large numbers of sick patients" in the event of an overwhelming pandemic.

+In November 2020, Liberal Democrat MP Tim Farron submitted a written question to the Secretary of State for Health and Social Care asking whether the full findings of Exercise Cygnus will be published.
+Jo Churchill, Parliamentary Under-Secretary for Health and Social Care, replied on 14 January 2021, stating the full report had been published on 20 October 2020.